-- 1. In the event that the Planning Board does not act on an accepted application within Prior to the expiration of the prescribed 65, or 95 days if deemed to constitute a development of regional impact, the applicant may, per RSA 676:4 (c), petition the Selectmen to issue an order directing the Planning Board to act within 30 days waive this requirement and consent to an extension that is agreeable to both parties.
+- 1. Prior to the expiration of the prescribed 65, or 95 days if deemed to constitute a development of regional impact, the applicant may waive this requirement and consent to an extension that is agreeable to both parties.
 If the Board determines that it does not have enough information to make a final decision and the applicant does not agree to an extension, the Board may deny the application without prejudice, allowing the applicant to reapply. - 2.
-If the Planning Board fails to act within 40 days of this directive, the Selectmen must approve the application unless they find in writing that the plan does not comply with a local regulation.
-In the event the Selectmen fail to act, the applicant may petition superior court to approve the plan. - 3.
 If the Planning Board fails to act on the application within the prescribed 65, or 95 days if deemed to constitute a development of regional impact, the Select Board is required to approve the application pursuant to RSA 676:44, I (c) (1).
 In the event the Select Board fails to act, the applicant may appeal to the superior court.

-E. Decisions
+F. Decisions